richterleo/lm-auditing-test/README.md

 ## Contact

-For any questions or issues, please contact [leonie.richter.23@ucl.ac.uk].
+For any questions or issues, please contact [the authors](leonie.richter.23@ucl.ac.uk).